-- Are the proposed disclosures operational?
-No. - A. The proposed disclosure requirements would delay completion of year-end financial reports.
+1. Are the proposed disclosures operational?
+No.

+A. The proposed disclosure requirements would delay completion of year-end financial reports.

 Under the proposed amendment, the administrators and actuaries of each multiemployer defined benefit pension plan ("Plan(s)") would be required to calculate each year the proportionate share of withdrawal liability for each contributing employer regardless of the employer's intention to withdraw from the Plan.
-In many Plans, there are hundreds of contributing employers.
-In addition, many employers contribute to multiple Plans on behalf of their employees working under different collective bargaining agreements.
 For each Plan, the work necessary to provide the information required by the proposed changes would take significant time and resources.
-This is especially true now since many plan administrators have reduced staffing in an effort to cut payroll and other operational expenses in order to improve the financial condition of the Plans.
+This is especially true now with reduced staffing.
 Most plan administrations and actuaries are set up to handle the tasks required to address the handful of withdrawing employers each year-not the work required to handle the research and calculations for the hundreds of contributing employers.
 Accordingly, the substantial time required to research, calculate and deliver the withdrawal liability information to each of the hundreds of contributing employers would very likely cause a delay in the completion of the contributing employer's year-end financial reports.
 The delay caused by such an operational burden does not serve either the best interests of the reporting company or the users of the year-end financial reports.